-• If I see work being carried out on a protected tree, how can I find out if the owner has permission? • Life the control of the owner has permission? • Check with the local planning authority, which will have a register of applications and decisions that you can look at.
+If I see work being carried out on a protected tree, how can I find out if the owner has permission?
+Check with the local planning authority, which will have a register of applications and decisions that you can look at.